TheCrowned/Post-Pay-Counter/readme.txt

 * Feature: now possible to include gallery images in images counting (disabled by default, go to Counting settings > Images payment to enable it).
 * Feature: introducing plugin notifications system.

-= 2.45 =
-* Fixed: misaligned stats columns if users had different counting types enabled.

-= 2.44 =
-* Fixed: datepicker would misbehave and not let select correct dates.

-= 2.43 =
-* Fixed: if a maximum payment threshold was set with payment only when the threshold was reached, and no posts across all authors reached the threhsold, some warnings would be shown with no explanation of the problem.
-* Fixed: PRO version payment bonus not showing in the stats (although was counted for payment).
-* Fixed: options page style showing messed up on some sites.
-* Tweak: dinamically generating overall stats (if some payment types are disabled, they are not displayed).
-* Tweak: stats generation is a bit less memory demanding.
-* Fixed: warning again for users with no counting types enabled.
-* Tweak: updated italian translation.

-= 2.42 =
-* Fixed: warnings in shortcoded (PRO) and maybe admin stats if current user didn't have any counting types enabled.

-= 2.41 =
-* Fixed: overall stats not displaying data.

-= 2.40 =
-* New: centralized control of counting types - makes code easier, hopefully faster, and simple to hook for who wants to integrate with the plugin.
-* Tweak: welcome page css not being loaded on all wp-admin pages.
-* New: Pengu-ins logo added on plugin pages.
-* New: addons page (new addons coming!)

 ... several old versions changes removed ...

 = 2.0 =